Sample policy · CQC Reg 16

 8. Record evidence of filing.
 The CQC reference number, the submitter, the timestamp, and the confirmation receipt are captured against the platform record.

 9. Cross-link to incident, complaint, and safeguarding lifecycles where relevant.
-A death meeting Reg 16 may also be in scope for the wider Reg 18 notifications (abuse, police involvement), the safeguarding lifecycle (where there are safeguarding concerns), the complaints lifecycle (where the family complains), or the duty of candour where moderate-or-above harm has been identified.
+A death meeting Reg 16 may also be in scope for the wider statutory notifications (abuse, police involvement), the safeguarding lifecycle (where there are safeguarding concerns), the complaints lifecycle (where the family complains), or the duty of candour where the service must apply the correct Regulation 20 definition of a notifiable safety incident for its provider type.
 The cross-links preserve the chain of records.

 10. Closure and learning.
 Once the notification has been filed, the record is closed with the closing user and timestamp.
 Any clinical investigation, coroner's involvement, or learning that flows from the death is captured in the source incident record; improvement actions are opened where they apply.